avipan30/Business-Insights-360/README.md

 SWITCH()

-Key Business Concepts Covered:
+📚 Key Business Concepts Covered
-Gross Price

-Pre- and Post-Invoice Deductions

-Net Invoice Sale
+💵 Gross Price, Net Invoice Sale

+📉 Pre- & Post-Invoice Deductions

-Gross Margin & Net Profit
+💹 Gross Margin, Net Profit

-Cost of Goods Sold (COGS)
+🧾 COGS – Cost of Goods Sold

-Year-to-Date (YTD) & Year-to-Go (YTG) metrics
+📆 YTD (Year-to-Date), YTG (Year-to-Go)

-Sales channels: Direct, Retailers, Distributors
+🔁 Sales Channels – Direct, Retailers, Distributors

-Consumer segmentation
+👥 Consumer Segmentation

-About the Company:
+🏢 About the Company
-AtliQ Hardware is a global company specializing in computer hardware and accessories.
-With a presence across various international markets, they operate through Direct, Retailer, and Distributor channels.
-The company is now investing in building a data analytics team to drive informed business decisions using insights from Power BI dashboards.
+AtliQ Hardware is a multinational company that sells computers and accessories through Direct Sales, Retailers, and Distributors.
+With growing competition and a need for smarter decisions, the company began building an analytics team to transition toward a data-driven culture using Power BI.

-Dashboard Navigation:
+🧭 Dashboard Navigation Structure
-Home View:
-Acts as a central hub with navigation buttons leading users to three focused analytical views:
+🏠 Home View – A centralized page with buttons for navigating to specific dashboards:

-Finance View
+💸 Finance View

-Sales View
+📊 Sales View

-Marketing View
+📣 Marketing View

-Each view is designed to provide key insights relevant to decision-makers in that department.
+Each section is tailored to provide actionable insights for stakeholders in that domain.